ReactorFailure/Essential-Patcher/LEGALITY.md

 - show synced cosmetics only to consenting patcher users.

 That distinction matters.
 The project is local display and user-to-user sync, not payment fraud or account entitlement forgery.

+The cosmetic assets (models, textures, animations) are already downloaded to every client that has Essential installed.
+Essential distributes these assets to all users as part of its mod.
+The patcher changes which assets the local rendering engine displays -- it does not extract, redistribute, or copy any assets.
+This is comparable to a local skin or resource pack that changes how existing game content appears on the user's own screen.

+Under EU software law, a lawful user's right to modify program behavior for intended use, error correction, and interoperability extends to changing local rendering decisions.
+The cosmetic ownership check is a licensing restriction, not a technological measure protecting a copyrighted work in the sense of InfoSoc Directive Article 6.
+The CJEU's proportionality standard from Nintendo v PC Box further supports the position that a local-only rendering change that does not affect the rightholder's servers, accounts, or other users is not circumvention.

 ## Telemetry and Ads Boundary